- Must be enrolled as a full-time student in an undergraduate program or completing the final year of a fifth-year Master’s program.

 - The Vice Chair may be assigned additional duties during the academic year, as needed by the Chair(s) and HRL leadership.

-- Remuneration: A furnished suite, rent-free during term of employment; Resident Staff Meal Plan ($800 plus dollars - $400 per semester) and a GOAL PAY of $2500 per year. * Remuneration through GOAL PAY amount/type and Resident Staff Meal Plan amount/type are subject to change.
+- Remuneration: A furnished suite / apartment / room, rent-free during term of appointment; Resident Staff Meal Plan ($800 plus dollars - $400 per semester) and an award of $2500 per year. * Remuneration amount/type and Resident Staff Meal Plan amount/type are subject to change.

 - All Vice Chairs will be expected to attend Housing and Residence Life staff meetings, individual supervisor meetings, and other meetings as necessary.

-- The ideal candidate for this position will serve in their position during the summer to help develop the Senior Staff training, O-Week training, and planning for the year ahead, for which the candidate will live on-Grounds rent-free and receive a GOAL PAY of $1000 (for the entire summer, prorated if unavailable for all summer).
+- The ideal candidate for this position will serve in their position during the summer to help develop the Senior Staff training, O-Week training, and planning for the year ahead, for which the candidate will live on-Grounds rent-free and receive an award of $1000 (for the entire summer, prorated if unavailable for all summer).

 Parking permits are not part of the Resident Staff remuneration.
 There is no requirement that any member of Resident Staff have a personal vehicle on-Grounds.
 Housing & Residence Life will send the name of members of Resident Staff to Parking & Transportation each semester.
 If a member of Resident Staff wishes to have a vehicle on-Grounds, it is their responsibility to purchase a parking permit from Parking & Transportation.
 The location and availability of parking is subject to change at any time.
 This includes but is not limited to special events, construction, or changes by Parking & Transportation.
-The S0 parking spaces adjacent to Alderman Road and McCormick Road buildings will no longer be available for Senior Residents for 2017-2018.
-Senior staff in these areas will be eligible to park in the S6 lot at the football stadium.
+The parking spaces adjacent to Alderman Road and McCormick Road buildings are no longer available.
+Senior staff in these areas are eligible to park in the S6 lot at the football stadium.
 This is due to construction and other needs for these parking spaces.